Recycling and Conservation Efforts at APU

 - Uses biodegradable cups in the Cornerstone Coffeehouse and the Hillside Grounds at Heritage

 - Removed trays from the Dining Hall to conserve water

 - Eliminated Styrofoam “to-go” containers in the Dining Hall to promote community-building and reduce waste

-- Hospitality Services funded the purchase of a 34-yard trash compactor in 2009.
+- Dining Services funded the purchase of a 34-yard trash compactor in 2009.

 - Installed 36 “vending misers,” which cut energy use in half, on APU’s vending machines in 2010

 - Uses the Watermiser waterbroom to conserve water while cleaning patios